 You will need to complete an application called form N-400 Application for Naturalization.
 This form is used to collect all of your relevant current and past information to determine your eligibility to naturalize.
 You will submit this form along with all of the applicable documentary evidence required and the filing fee.
 Once your application is accepted by USCIS and placed in process, you will be set up for a biometrics appointment to take fingerprints and photos.
 USCIS will use this information to run a background check.
 After a few months or so, an interview notice will be sent to you to let you know when and where to appear for your interview and exam.
 If you pass, a USCIS officer will usually let you know that same day if you are being recommended for approval.
-You will then receive a notice in the mail to appear for a ceremony where you will take the Oath of Allegiance to the United States and officially become a U.S. citizen.
+You will then receive a notice in the mail to appear for a ceremony where you will take the Oath of Allegiance to the United States and officially become a citizenship and lawful permanent resident U.S. citizen.

 The entire process of naturalization takes anywhere from about 10 months to a year to complete, depending on processing times in your area.